MichiganLabs/Hack-the-Lab-Backend/README.md

 # .env File
 This file is used to define secrets used by the app.
-Rather than defining these sytem wide, the .env file allows them to be used and changed per directory.
+Rather than defining these system wide, the .env file allows them to be used and changed per directory.

 If you are using the docker infrastructure, the docker-compose.yaml will also use this file to configure the postgres container.